 Symptoms of ADHD

-Recognizing the symptoms of ADHD is crucial for early identification and intervention.
-Individuals may exhibit inattention, characterized by difficulty sustaining attention on tasks, organizing activities, or following instructions.
+Recognising the symptoms of ADHD is crucial for early identification and intervention.
+Individuals may exhibit inattention, characterised by difficulty sustaining attention on tasks, organising activities, or following instructions.

 Hyperactivity manifests as excessive fidgeting, restlessness, and difficulty engaging in quiet activities.
 Impulsivity results in hasty decision-making, interrupting others, and difficulty waiting for turns.